Skip to main content

 Universal Credit is replacing Housing Benefit.
 Most people will be eligible for Universal Credit instead of Housing Benefit.

-You may be eligible for Housing Benefit if you’re:
+You may still be able to get Housing Benefit if you’re:

 You can get Housing Benefit if you: